Saved 324 hours in a month

 Working from shared inboxes also helps teams resolve queries faster.
 Every team member knows exactly what they have to work on, and what their workload for the day looks like.
 Managers can oversee the status of tasks with ease: who’s working on which email and the replies going out to customers.

-Support reps no longer write emails for internal conversations or seeking help from managers.
+Support reps no longer write emails for internal conversations or for seeking help from managers.
 With Notes, teams have discussions right next to the email thread.
 No time gets wasted in building context.

 Preventing work duplication also plays a big part in faster resolution.
 With Collision Alerts, two agents never end up working on the same email.